b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ```
 c::Int = 1 # type integer declared
-c = 3.3 # broke the promise, float delivered, will produce error
+c = 3.3 # broke the promise, float delivered, it will produce an error
 ```

 Now a question arises.
 Why would you want to use type declaration (like `::Int` or `::Float64`) at all?